foo123/FILTER.js/api-reference.md

 * `polar( )`  Transform image to polar coords (TODO)
 * `cartesian( )`  Inverse of polar (TODO)

-Geometric Map  Filters cannot be combined very easily.
+Geometric Map  Filters cannot be combined very easily since they operate **on mapping single pixels non-linearly**.
 Use a composite filter (see below)

 In order to use a geometric filter do the following: